-Copyright © 2021 Tax Materials, Inc. All Rights Reserved
+Copyright © 2025 Tax Materials, Inc. All Rights Reserved

+- For examinations taking place in an IRS office, you can request an immediate meeting with the examiner's supervisor.

-- Use mediation services offered by the IRS. - Appeal to the local IRS Appeals Office.
+- Use mediation services offered by the IRS.

+- Appeal to the local IRS Appeals Office.